 We Welcome You To Pitkin County!

-As of 12/14/20 all travelers must complete a Travel Affidavit before arriving.
-This includes a negative test and being symptom free for 10 days prior to coming to our community.
+As of March 5, 2021, all travelers visiting Pitkin County are required to fill out a Traveler Responsibility Code form on the county website acknowledging local COVID-19 policies and are encouraged, although not required per CDC travel guidance, to get tested before arrival.
 Then you can enjoy the great outdoors with us and all of the creative, socially-distanced events and activities that have evolved that are the “silver lining” of the COVID-19 health crisis in our community.
 We’re learning about new ways to connect and no virus can keep us from enjoying our vast open spaces!